Anatomy of a Ghost: How Do Ghosts Manifest and Affect the Physical World?

 But suppose ghosts have a way to generate an interaction with the Higgs field, allowing a portion of

-this interaction bleeds over into the immediate environment.
-If the photons in ambient EM fields and batteries suddenly gain
+interaction bleeds over into the immediate environment.
+If the photons in ambient EM fields and batteries suddenly gain mass,

-mass, they're no longer photons.
+they're no longer photons.
 Boom.
 No energy for the equipment.
-Also, EMF fields that would normally be steady will
+Also, EMF fields that would normally be steady will fluctuate,

-fluctuate, because the number of photons in the field will be fluctuating based on how much interaction there is with the
+because the number of photons in the field will be fluctuating based on how much interaction there is with the Higgs field.

-of ghosts having no intrinsic mass, we don't have to limit ourselves to photons.
-Neutrinos are also essentially massless
+no intrinsic mass, we don't have to limit ourselves to photons.
+Neutrinos are also essentially massless (although recent data

-fields but is not commonly found in the physical world as we know it.
-Perhaps this particle naturally exists in large quantities
+is not commonly found in the physical world as we know it.
+Perhaps this particle naturally exists in large quantities on the

 "phantom extreme" particle.